internetarchive/dweb-objects/API.md

 If you find any discrepancies please add an issue here.

+See [Dweb document index](https://github.com/internetarchive/dweb-transports/blob/master/DOCUMENTINDEX.md) for a list of the repos that make up the Internet Archive's Dweb project, and an index of other documents.

 ## Overview

 The object layer sits above the Transport layer and channels access to it through a set of objects.